Scott Bond

-Scott Bond is a trance music artist, producer, and promoter from Birmingham, England, who began DJing in 1989.
+Scott Bond is a British trance DJ, producer, and promoter who began DJing in 1989.
 He started out DJing at venues such as Cream, Miss Moneypenny's, Fun and Gatecrasher, which he co-founded.
 He has toured internationally with Gatecrasher.
 He was voted World's Finest Resident DJ in the Mixmag Dance Awards.

+Biography

 Scott Bond, John Purser, Darren Hodson and Nick Rose have also recorded under the name Q:Dos, producing and writing dance tracks as well as re-mixing for most of the major dance labels.
 Scott has also worked on many tracks with Solarstone.
 One of his most critically acclaimed releases has been in collaboration with Solarstone, a track called "Third Earth" [more commonly known as 3rd Earth].

 One of his mix albums is called Gatecrasher Wet.

 His most recent production Airfoil is a collaboration with Marc Mitchell, and was released in September 2014.